Skip to main content

 By Ragip Soylu in Ankara

-Turkish officials have issued cautious statements when speaking about Israel's assassination of Hezbollah leader Hassan Nasrallah, largely due to disagreements with the Lebanese movement dating back to its role in supporting Syrian President Bashar al-Assad after the start of the Syrian civil war, analysts have said.
+Turkish officials have issued cautious statements when speaking about Israel's killing of Hezbollah leader Hassan Nasrallah, largely due to disagreements with the Lebanese movement dating back to its role in supporting Syrian President Bashar al-Assad after the start of the Syrian civil war, analysts have said.

 At the weekend, Turkish President Recep Tayyip Erdogan joined a chorus of Arab leaders who issued statements criticising Israel's latest escalatory attacks on Lebanon.